Planning a trip to Krabi? As one of the most beautiful beach destinations in Southeast Asia, you simply can’t pass it up.

 One of the best budget-friendly stays in Ao Nang is Monotel Krabi.
 Although you won’t have a swimming pool or a fitness room, you’ll still be close to the beach and your views of the mountain will be incredible.

 For a double or twin room, expect to pay approximately $19.
 Upgrade to a deluxe quadruple room for $53.
-Both of these rooms include breakfast.
+Both of these rooms include a flat-screen TV and free breakfast.
+This really is a great value stay.

-Our other suggestion is the Sea Seeker Krabi Resort, which features a restaurant, a fitness center, a swimming pool, and exquisite rooms.
+Our other suggestion is the Sea Seeker Krabi Resort, which features a restaurant with indoor/outdoor seating area, a fitness center, a swimming pool, and exquisite guest rooms with luxury private bathrooms.

-Prices range from $33 for a double or twin room to $91 for a deluxe room with pool access.
+Prices range from $33 for a double or twin room to $91 for a deluxe room with pool access and private balcony.
 You can also get a package deal with breakfast included, so consider that before booking.

 What To Do In Ao Nang